There are not many careers with jobs that pay 100 an hour or more and can be worked remotely. Not too long ago, no job could have!

 Commercial Video Effects Artist

 Commercial video effects artists can work from home and make $100 per hour.
-Of course, in order to achieve this salary you will have to spend countless hours honing your skills.
+Of course, in order to achieve this salary, you will have to spend countless hours honing your skills.

-A VFX artist (also known as a finishing artist) uses computer software to combine live action scenes with computer generated images (CGI).
+A VFX artist (also known as a finishing artist) uses computer software to combine live action scenes with computer-generated images (CGI).
 The result of this work creates a shot that looks realistic.
 As a VFX artist, you will spend hours adding backgrounds into scenes shot on green-screen, painting out acne on faces, or painstakingly adding blood into fight scenes.

 If you worked for a big studio, because of the sheer scale of the job and the number of VFX artists required, you would most likely need to go into work at the studio.
 But, if you’re a freelancer for commercial companies, you are able to work from home more easily.

-Education: No higher education required, but you must be a master of the software.
+Education: No higher education is required, but you must be a master of the software.
 VFX artists use programs such as Autodesk Flame, Maya, Nuke, and Adobe After Effects, to name a few.

 The Bottomline on Jobs That Pay 100 an Hour